↑

 Related Posts

-Two slices of French toast on a white plate topped with butter with syrup being drizzled on.
+Two halves of cream cheese stuffed french toast on a white plate topped with whipped cream and strawberries.

 Filed Under: Breakfast, Recipes